grav/aws-lumo-cljs-runtime/examples/node-deps-example/README.md

 The runtime will look for dependencies in any `node_modules` directory in the lambda-code.

-In this example, the `nodejs` directory contains a package.json file that both specifies an external dependency (is-odd) as well as a local dependecy (meaning-of-life).
+In this example, the `nodejs` directory contains a package.json file that both specifies an external dependency (is-odd) as well as a local dependency (meaning-of-life).

 ### Running the example in AWS: